Things to Know When Making a Contribution in Iowa

 3. Financial institutions, insurance companies, and corporations are PERMITTED to make contributions to state and local BALLOT ISSUE COMMITTEES.

-4. Out-of-state and federal PACs that make a contribution in excess of $50 must file a Verified Statement of Registration with the Board within 15 days.
+4. Out-of-state and federal PACs that make a contribution of $50 or more must file a Verified Statement of Registration with the Board within 15 days.
 Click here for more information.

 7. Registered lobbyists in Iowa and all PACs are PROHIBITED (with certain exceptions) from making contributions to statewide and general assembly candidates and officeholders during legislative session.
 This prohibition extends for an additional 30 days to the Governor and gubernatorial candidates.